newatoms/beta/_private/costumer-acquisition/strategy-costumer-acquisition.md

 # Strategy

 This document describes marketing communication tactics to approach content.supply customers.
 Use this guide when approaching a costumer.
 Feel free to add/change if you think it can be improved.
-Also, what can we offer them what should we communicate.

 ## Cold acquisition